IDAES/idaes-pse/docs_rst/developer/devsw.rst

 Developing software for Open-source Release
 -------------------------------------------
-We can break the software development process five distinct phases, illustrated in Figure 1 and summarized below:
+We can break the software development process into five distinct phases, illustrated in Figure 1 and summarized below:

 .. list-table::